Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module-reviews.md

       <div class="card-body">
         <large class="text-muted">24/25</large>
         <br/>
         CS147 can be broadly split into two halves.
-The first half focusses on algorithms, algorithmic complexity and discrete probability, while the second half covers introductory graph theory.
+The first half focusses on algorithms, algorithmic complexity, and discrete probability, while the second half covers introductory graph theory.
 Each half has a different lecturer.
         <br/>
         <br/>
-        Much of the content is very interesting, and I particuarly enjoyed the graph theory portions.
-However, it should be noted that much of the probability content overlaps with ST120 which everyone taking this module will have taken.
-This module will challenge you to think and problem solve, perhaps more than other first year modules do.
-20% of the grade is formed from two assignments (each covering a different half of the module), and the questions on these assignments range from completely trivial to very challenging, particuarly in the graph theory assignment, and they absolutely cannot be rushed.
+        Much of the content is very interesting, and I particularly enjoyed the graph theory portions.
+However, it should be noted that much of the probability content overlaps with ST120, which everyone taking this module will have taken.
+This module will challenge you to think and problem-solve, perhaps more than other first year modules do.
+20% of the grade is formed from two assignments (each covering a different half of the module), and the questions on these assignments range from completely trivial to very challenging -- particularly in the graph theory assignment -- and they absolutely cannot be rushed.
 The exam, forming 80% of the module, is once again split into two halves and was, in my opinion, far harder than the assignments.
         <br/>
         <br/>
         Alongside the lectures, there are also 9 weekly seminars covering questions based on the content of the lectures.
 These were extremely useful, and my largest regret with this module is that I didn't spend more time attempting the questions myself before the seminars.
         <br/>
         <br/>
         This module is generally considered quite challenging, and it can be tough to get a good mark, particuarly in the exam.
-I would tentatively recommend this module to anyone interested in algorithms and graph theory, but be prepared to put in the time if you want a high mark, and potentially consider overcatting so that this module's grade is not counted in your year grade.
+I would tentatively recommend this module to anyone interested in algorithms and graph theory, but be prepared to put in the time if you want a high mark, and potentially consider overcatting so that this module's grade is not counted in your overall year grade.
       </div>
     </div>
     <!-- -->